ghnmqdtg/Invoice-Agent/README.md

     - Go to `http://localhost:8080` and login with your n8n account.
     - Import `workflow/Invoice_Agent.json` into your n8n workflow.
     - Update the Gemini API Key in the `Extract Invoice Data` node within the n8n workflow.
+    - Create a folder in Google Drive and add it to `Save result to Google Drive` node.

 4.  **Prepare product database:**